Is it time to help your teenage daughter make peace with uncertainty?

 Now, get curious about WHY she’s responding the way she is:

-Invite her to answer these 5 questions …
+Explore your daughter’s answer these 5 questions …

 - What are you saying to yourself to create this positive feeling?